bundestag/gesetze-tools/README.md

 pip install -r requirements.txt
 ```

-For help see their docstring, command line help or source code.
+For help, see the docstring of the scripts, command line help or source code.

-## lawde.py
+## Download laws (`lawde.py`)

 Downloads all laws as XML files from
 [www.gesetze-im-internet.de](http://www.gesetze-im-internet.de/)
 and extracts them to a directory.

 ### Usage

 Update your list of laws first:
 ```bash
 python3 lawde.py updatelist